bytes-and-dungeons/bytes-and-dungeons/README.md

 - Open your Repo folder using your Editor;
 - Open your Editor's terminal, and run "npm install" in your Repo folder;
 - Create a .env file with the following environment variables:
-    - PORT;
+    - PORT
     - CLOUDINARY_NAME
     - CLOUDINARY_KEY
     - CLOUDINARY_SECRET
-    Note that for Cloudinary to work, you need to have an account!
+    - Note that for Cloudinary to work, you need to have an account!

 ## Disclaimer